 What Foods Do Blue Jays Eat?

 If you want to feed these bold birds in your backyard, you need to know what blue jays eat.
-Experts reveal the best foods to put on the menu for blue jays.
+Experts reveal the best foods to attract blue jays.

 “I saw a blue jay flying up to the eaves of my house and then down to the roof.
 It was dissecting a wasps’ or bees’ nest.
 Do blue jays eat those insects?” asks Melody VanOteghem Milan, Illinois.